-- Variables for modem information are only supported by modem-compatible drivers - Variables for the polling cycle only for pure polling drivers - ▶ Connection-related information such as ErrorMSG only for drivers that only edit one connection at a a time
+- ▶ Variables for modem information are only supported by modem-compatible drivers. - ▶ Driver variables for the polling cycle are only available for pure polling drivers. - ▶ Connection-related information such as ErrorMSG is only supported for drivers that only edit one connection at a a time.

 Name from import Туре Offset Description MainVersion UINT 0 Main version number of the driver.
 SubVersion UINT 1 Sub version number of the driver.
 BuildVersion UINT 29 Build version number of the driver.
-RTMajor UINT 49 zenon main version number RTMinor UINT 50 zenon sub version number RTSp UINT 51 zenon Service Pack number RTBuild UINT 52 zenon build number LineStateIdle BOOL 24.0 TRUE, if the modem connection is idle LineStateOffering BOOL 24.1 TRUE, if a call is received LineStateAccepted BOOL 24.2 The call is accepted LineStateDialtone BOOL 24.3 Dialtone recognized LineStateDialing BOOL 24.4 Dialing active LineStateRingBack BOOL 24.5 While establishing the connection LineStateBusy BOOL 24.6 Target station is busy LineStateSpecialInfo BOOL 24.7 Special status information received LineStateConnected BOOL 24.8 Connection established LineStateProceeding BOOL 24.9 Dialing completed LineStateOnHold BOOL 24.10 Connection in hold LineStateConferenced BOOL 24.11 Connection in conference mode.
-LineStateOnHoldPendConf BOOL 24.12 Connection in hold for conference LineStateOnHoldPendTransfer BOOL 24.13 Connection in hold for transfer LineStateDisconnected BOOL 24.14 Connection terminated.
-LineStateUnknow BOOL 24.15 Connection status unknown ModemStatus UDINT 24 Current modem status TreiberStop BOOL 28 Driver stopped For driver stop, the variable has the value TRUE and an OFF bit.
+RTMajor UINT 49 zenon main version number RTMinor UINT 50 zenon sub version number RTSp UINT 51 zenon Service Pack number RTBuild UINT 52 zenon build number LineStateIdle BOOL 24.0 TRUE, if the modem connection is idle LineStateOffering BOOL 24.1 TRUE, if a call is received LineStateAccepted BOOL 24.2 The call is accepted LineStateDialtone BOOL 24.3 Dialtone recognized LineStateDialing BOOL 24.4 Dialing active LineStateRingBack BOOL 24.5 While establishing the connection LineStateBusy BOOL 24.6 Target station is busy

+Name from import Туре Offset Description LineStateSpecialInfo BOOL 24.7 Special status information received LineStateConnected BOOL 24.8 Connection established LineStateProceeding BOOL 24.9 Dialing completed LineStateOnHold BOOL 24.10 Connection in hold LineStateConferenced BOOL 24.11 Connection in conference mode.
+LineStateOnHoldPendConf BOOL 24.12 Connection in hold for conference LineStateOnHoldPendTransfe r BOOL 24.13 Connection in hold for transfer LineStateDisconnected BOOL 24.14 Connection terminated.
+LineStateUnknow BOOL 24.15 Connection status unknown ModemStatus UDINT 24 Current modem status TreiberStop BOOL 28 Driver stopped For driver stop , the variable has the value TRUE and an OFF bit.
 After the driver has started, the variable has the value FALSE and no OFF bit.
-SimulRTState UDINT 60 Informs the status of Runtime for driver simulation.
+SimulRTState UDINT 60 Informs the state of Runtime for driver simulation.
 ConnectionStates STRING 61 Internal connection status of the driver to the PLC.
-Connection statuses: 0: Connection OK 1: Connection failure 2: Connection simulated Formating: <netzadresse>:<verbindungszustand>;;; A connection is only known after a variable bes first signed in In order for a connection</verbindungszustand></netzadresse> has first signed in.
+Connection statuses: • 0: Connection OK ► 1: Connection failure ▶ 2: Connection simulated Formating: <net address="">:<connection status="">;;;</connection></net> A connection is only known after a variable has first signed in.
 In order for a connection to be contained in a string, a variable of this connection must be signed in once.

-The status of a connection is only updated if a variable of the connection is signed in.
+Name from import Туре Offset Description The status of a connection is only updated if a variable of the connection is signed in.
 Otherwise there is no communication with the corresponding controller.